Bamboo Forest (Kyoto, Japan)

-Bamboo Forest, Arashiyama Bamboo Grove or Sagano Bamboo Forest, is a natural forest of bamboo in Arashiyama, Kyoto, Japan.
-The forest consists mostly of mōsō bamboo (Phyllostachys edulis) and has several pathways for tourists and visitors.
+The Bamboo Forest, Arashiyama Bamboo Grove, or Sagano Bamboo Forest is a natural bamboo forest in Arashiyama, Kyoto, Japan.
+It consists mostly of mōsō bamboo (Phyllostachys edulis) and has several pathways for tourists and visitors.
 The Ministry of the Environment considers it a part of the soundscape of Japan.

 Prior to 2015, there was a charge to access the forest.

-The forest is not far from Tenryū-ji temple, which is the location of Rinzai School, and the famous Nonomiya Shrine.
+The forest is not far from Tenryū-ji temple, which is the headquarters of the Rinzai school of Zen Buddhism, and the Nonomiya Shrine.